derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

 ### **STEP 9**: Set up environment variables in Wercker

 - Our first step is to set our cluster's authentication token as a Wercker environment variable.
-In your **terminal window**, change to the correct directory, and run the following command to copy the token to your clipboard:
+In your **terminal window**, change to the correct directory, and run the following command to copy the token to your clipboard.
+Note - If your kubernetes proxy server is still running, you can enter Control-C to close the proxy:

   ```bash
   cd ~/terraform-kubernetes-installer/